On The Farm

 The boiler fire heats water and the water moves through the pipes along the floor of the greenhouse.
 These pipes are also used like a train track for the harvest and working carts in the greenhouse.

 We had to source this boiler specially as this crop residue can be a difficult fuel to burn.
 It was a big investment for us but it is paying off because we have been more efficient at heating and able to better maintain the temperatures the plants need.
 Also we have found that the ash we get from burning these crops makes a great fertilizer.
-We have gotten it approves to use as an organic product and are starting to sell it to other farmers and neighbours.
+We have gotten it approved to use as an organic product and are starting to sell it to other farmers and neighbours.